saashqdev/kubeworkz/README.md

 ## Architecture

-The KubeWorkz is composed of components such as KubeWorkz Service, Warden, CloudShell, and AuditLog Server.
+The Kubeworkz is composed of components such as Kubeworkz Service, Warden, CloudShell, and AuditLog Server.
 Except for Warden, which is deployed in each Kubernetes cluster as an authentication agent, the rest of the components are deployed in the management cluster.

-The architecture of KubeWorkz described in the figure below includes interaction with users, interaction with Kubernetes API Server, Prometheus monitoring and self-developed log collection components.
+The architecture of Kubeworkz described in the figure below includes interaction with users, interaction with Kubernetes API Server, Prometheus monitoring and self-developed log collection components.

 ## Quick Start